Nidal-Bakir/exponential_back_off/.github/ISSUE_TEMPLATE/---2-feature-request.md

     Thanks for the contribution!
 -->

-- [ ] I am not disclosing a vulnerability
+- [ ] I am not disclosing a vulnerability.
-- [ ] I am not just asking a question
+- [ ] I am not just asking a question.
 - [ ] I have searched through [existing issues](https://github.com/Nidal-Bakir/exponential_back_off/issues).

 ### Current Limitation